liliana0514/Color-Analyzer/README.md

   - Connect sensors (like the TCS34725 and VEML7700) to the ESP32 using I2C or SPI, depending on the sensor’s interface.
 - **Data Processing**:
   - Program the ESP32 to process sensor data, resize images, and package this data for Bluetooth transmission.
+- **Power Supply**:
+  - Connect the VCC of all components to a suitable power source, ensuring compatibility with their voltage requirements.
+- **Ground (GND)**:
+  - Connect the GND of all components together to ensure a common ground reference.

 ## The Display Device (Wireless Display Screen)
 ![Color Analyzer 3](https://github.com/liliana0514/Color-Analyzer/blob/main/Color%20Analyzer%203.jpg?raw=true)